SirErikPak/RAG/README.md

 - pdfinfo – extracts metadata (used by pdf2image)
 - pdftoppm – converts PDFs to images (used internally by unstructured, langchain, etc.)

-## These tools are required if you want to process PDFs with Python libraries like:
+## These tools are required if you want to process PDFs with Python libraries like

 - pdf2image
 - unstructured